Guidance Note: Supervising trainee advisers

 “Where the AFA is responsible for supervising trainee financial advisers, the AFA must act professionally and must always ensure there is an appropriate level of supervision of the trainee including during any client interaction.
 The supervising AFA must ensure that the trainee does not provide services to the clients that can only be provided by AFAs.”

 A new adviser will need to operate under an AFA’s authorisation.
-The AFA will need to ensure there is a documented plan for the trainee adviser to obtain their formal qualification (NCFS (5) or alternative qualifications and Standard Set B) plus a documented plan showing how the trainee adviser is supervised and trained to interact with the client.
+The AFA will need to ensure there is a documented plan for the trainee adviser to obtain their formal qualification (NZCFS (5) or alternative qualifications and the Financial Advice Strand) plus a documented plan showing how the trainee adviser is supervised and trained to interact with the client.
 The AFA is probably going to have to spend more time than before supervising the new adviser and there will certainly need to be far more documentation, meeting notes and signoffs than was previously required.

 The supervision process will be graduated.
 It will start with the trainee adviser watching and learning from the AFA.
 It will transition to the trainee collecting the data and drafting the Statement of Advice (SoA) that is then reviewed and signed off by the AFA.